mrbazzan/oo_design/README.md

 - rational_number.py ---------------- Rational Numbers

     `A class that saves a rational number and perform arithmetic operations on this number or between two rational numbers.
     The values are returned in proper fraction form e.g 4/5, 6/7 et. c.`

+- card.py ---------------- Playing Cards and Deck

+    `A class that saves a card(rank: ace to king; suit: clubs to spades).
+There is also a deck class from which the card is shuffled and dealt.
+    This cards can be manipulated to play games such as blackjack, poker et.c .`

 ## NOTES